Chino Valley RELIGION

 Lifesong Community

-Pastor Ed Ganigan will preach at the 10:30 a.m.
-Sunday service on “American Idols.”
+Pastor Mark Shiraki will preach at the 10:30 a.m.
+Sunday service on “Are you Truly Saved?” based on John 16:8.

 The Evangelical Free Church of America is at 13333 Ramona Ave., Chino.